 After this break, we descended into the basin and for about a mile and a half followed the trail on the barren landscape, then down into the woods that got thicker by the minute.
 It was beautiful, but this is when my right knee really started to hurt.

 Originally, I was hoping we can make it up to the Bench Lake junction, but by the time we got to the South Fork, my knee screamed murder.
 The river was wide and rushing like crazy, and there was no obvious crossing.
 On the other side, there was yet another "village" of 6-7 tents.
-Unfortunatelty, the river was way too to get their attention.
+The river was way too loud, though, to get their attention.
 Just as we set off to look for another crossing, a girl from the other side saw us and mimed instructions to go down a bit and there we'll find a log crossing.
 Five minutes later we were safe and sound and dry on the other side.

 There was the problem of people, though.
 It was as crowded as a backcountry campsite can get.
 Em was OK with her knees, and my pain aside, I decided I have some more energy to push on.
-We went up the trail for about a quarter mile, and after meeting a hiker coming down and telling us there are plenty more people around the Bench Lake junction looking for campsites, we decided to camp right there in the forest.
+We went up the rail for about a quarter mile, and after meeting a hiker coming down and telling us there are plenty more people around the Bench Lake junction looking for campsites, we decided to camp right there in the forest.
 It took some time, but eventually we found a very nice spot, not too far away from the trail, but out of sight, and only a one-minute walk from he creek.
-I could still manage to pump water, fill the shower and carry them back up in two trips, while Em prepared the bed.
+I still could manage to pump water, fill the shower and carry them back up in two trips, while Em prepared the bed.

 My knee was hurting pretty bad at every movement, and I while I wasn't exactly scared, I was more than concerned.
 I fully knew that if this blows up by the morning, we're in trouble.
-We weren't so much in the middle of nowhere, but our only real option would have been to somehow slowly hike out over Taboose Pass, ending up hundreds of road miles from our car.
+We weren't so much in the middle of nowhere, but our only real option would have been to somehow slowly hike out over Taboose Pass, ending up hundreds of miles from our car.
 This was, needless to say, a pretty bad prospect.
 Of course, Em shared my anxiety.

 I took two Aspirins in the evening, then two more during the night when it still hurt, and by the morning I was OK.